-Councillor Adams, chair of Norwich Highways Agency committee to reply on behalf of the committee.
+Councillor Adams, chair of Norwich Highways Agency committee replied on behalf of the committee:

-"I am pleased that you support these propsals, and I have no doubt that members of the committee will carefully consider all aspects of the scheme when considering the report."
+"I am pleased that you support these proposals, and I have no doubt that members of the committee will carefully consider all aspects of the scheme when considering the report."
+Councillor Maguire as a supplementary question sought reassurance that the residents with driveways onto Dereham Road would be taken into consideration.